Nlimron/ForTheLadsServerFiles/README.md

 and now go ahead and click install.
 Once it is installed you need to open the minecraft launcher and change your profile to the left of the play button to the "fabric-loader" profile then click play and let minecraft launch.
-After Minecraft has launched close out of the game and open your .minecraft directory which can be found by typing "%appdata%" into your windows search bar or if you can't find it there try following this path (ThisPC>LocalDisk>Users>[YourUser]>AppData>Roaming).
+After Minecraft has launched close out of the game and open your ".minecraft" directory which can be found by typing "%appdata%" into your windows search bar or if you can't find it there try following this path (ThisPC>LocalDisk>Users>[YourUser]>AppData>Roaming).
 Once in that folder open the folder labled "mods" if you don't have one then you can go ahead and create a new folder and name it that.